United States Army

 I changed to the 30th Artillery Brigade Patch when I was assigned to C-8-1.
 Everyone in the Brigade wore the 30th Artillery Brigade Patch.
 The patch was is use from April 26, 1966 until July 1, 1973 when the unit ceased operation.
 The three arrows alude to three missiles and the three main Ryukyu Islands of the unit's home station.
 The circle symbolizes a specific area or target and also represents a zero which, in conjunction with the three arrows, suggests the numerical designation of the organization, the 30th Artillery Brigade and reflected the Brigade's motto "Always on Target" - red and yellow are the artillery colors.

 The Specialist E-5 Insignia, indicating the rank of Specialist E-5, or Spec 5 as it was commonly called, is no longer in use.
 Today’s grade of E-5 is now called "Sergeant".
 Spec 5's were sometimes squad leaders or in charge of technical groups - most E-5's in a Hawk Battery were senior radar or missile technicians and reported to the sergeant in charge of their group.
 It was the highest rank you could receive without re-enlisting.
 Our PLL (missile parts) squad, consisted of an E5 acting as the NCO, two E2 or E3 clerks and an E3 truck driver.
 The E5 reported directly to the Maintenance Warrant Officer - there was no sergeant in our chain of command, so the E-5 functioned as a "sergeant" and supervised and gave work direction to the lower ranked members of the squad.
+The PLL was a group unto itself and had free reign on the site.

 The Expert Badge with the Rifle Bar indicated that I had qualified as an expert with the M-14 7.62 rifle.